 - Buffy Speak:

-- Cant Hold Their Liquor: Harper gets drunk very quickly because her hectic work schedule has forced her to miss out on social drinking and she has a low tolerance as a result.
+- Can't Hold Her Liquor: Harper gets drunk very quickly because her hectic work schedule has forced her to miss out on social drinking and she has a low tolerance as a result.

 - Commonality Connection: When Harper and Duncan meet for the first time, they instantly bond by making fun of the very short shorts Charlie is wearing to impress Suze:Charlie: You know what, stop it.
 You're not friends.